10th Battalion, Middlesex Regiment: 4/10th Battalion

-Like the 3/10th Bn, the 4/10 Middlesex was formed in May 1915 with the role of training drafts for the battalions serving overseas.
-It moved to Cambridge, and was later stationed at Purfleet in Essex.
+Like the 3/10th Bn, the 4/10th Middlesex was formed at Ravenscourt Park in May 1915 with the role of training drafts for the battalions serving overseas.
+The remaining home service men were withdrawn and together with those from the other TF battalions of the Middlesex Regiment, they formed 63rd Provisional Bn, designated the 32nd Middlesex from 1 January 1917.
+The 4/10th Bn moved to Cambridge, and was later stationed at Purfleet in Essex.
 On 8 April 1916 it was redesignated 10th Reserve Bn, Middlesex Regiment, and in September was absorbed into the 7th Reserve Bn.

 Disbandment

 When the TF was reformed as the Territorial Army in 1920–21, 10th Bn Middlesex Regiment was merged with the Brighton-based former Home Counties Divisional Signal Company of the Royal Engineers to form 44th (Home Counties) Divisional Signals in the new Royal Corps of Signals.
 The new unit was based at the 10th Middlesex's drill hall at Stamford Brook Lodge, (though the original drill hall building may have been demolished in 1921) with a company at Brighton.

 Honorary Colonel

 Frederick, 4th Lord Wolverton, who had been Honorary Colonel of the 2nd (South Middlesex) VRC since 29 August 1903, continued in that role with the 10th Bn Middlesex Regiment.